Original Koffee

-Mikayla Victoria Simpson (born February 16, 2000), who performs under the stage name Original Koffee, is a Jamaican singer, songwriter, rapper, and guitarist from Spanish Town.
+Mikayla Victoria Simpson (born 16 February 2000), who performs under the stage name Original Koffee and formerly as Koffee, is a Jamaican singer, songwriter, rapper, and guitarist from Spanish Town.
 She released her debut single "Burning" in 2017, and signed with Columbia Records after releasing another single the following year.
-Her 2019 debut EP Rapture won the Grammy Award for Best Reggae Album at the 62nd Annual Grammy Awards, making Koffee both the youngest person and only woman to be awarded in the Best Reggae Album category.
-Her most recent album, Gifted was released on March 25, 2022.
+Her 2019 debut EP Rapture won the Grammy Award for Best Reggae Album at the 62nd Annual Grammy Awards.
+Her most recent album, Gifted was released on 25 March 2022.

 Early life and career

 Koffee's mother was an occasional actress, Seventh-day Adventist, and a Ministry of Health employee.
 Koffee's first musical inspirations stemmed from her mother's religious background.
 She sang in her church choir, taught herself guitar at the age of 12 on an instrument borrowed from a friend, and began writing lyrics inspired by listening to reggae singer Protoje.
 She attended Ardenne High School in Kingston, Jamaica.